SuperCozy/content-ops-starter/content/pages/index.md

       color: text-dark
       type: TitleBlock
     subtitle: Subtitle goes here
-    text: >+
+    text: >
-      At **CozyThemes**, we create modern, high-quality WordPress themes designed for bloggers, businesses, and creatives.
+      At [**CozyThemes**](https://cozythemes.com), we create modern,
+      high-quality WordPress themes designed for bloggers, businesses, and creatives.
 Our themes are fully responsive, easy to customize, and optimized for SEO and performance, helping you build a stunning website effortlessly.
 Explore our collection and find the perfect theme to bring your vision to life!
     actions:
       - label: Get started
         altText: ''